openplans/openblock-old/docs/bootstrap.rst

 aren't part of a python package, and they assume that the whole source tree is there.

-The ``misc`` directory in the openblock source code contains a shell script that builds the rest of the system and loads demonstration data (for Boston, MA) into the system:
+The ``obdemo`` directory in the openblock source code contains a shell script that builds the rest of the system and loads demonstration data (for Boston, MA) into the system.
+If you have checkout out the openblock source, the command would be:

 .. code-block:: bash

- $ src/openblock/misc/bin/bootstrap_demo.sh
+ $ src/openblock/obdemo/bin/bootstrap_demo.sh

 Wait 10 minutes or so; a lot of output will scroll by.
 If it finishes successfully, you should see a message like::